MadeinPh1la/arche-api/README.md

 ## Overview

-**Stacklion API** unifies corporate fundamentals, market data, portfolio analytics, and risk intelligence into one high-integrity data platform.
+**Arche API** unifies corporate fundamentals, market data, portfolio analytics, and risk intelligence into one high-integrity data platform.
 It is designed for developers, quants, and fintech teams who demand verified, versioned, and strongly typed financial data—served through a single, governed API.

 ---